JORVIK Viking Festival Voyage to York next February half term to be immersed in Viking culture, with loads of events for the whole family!

 Historical Sites, Indoor Activities, Museums and Art Centres

 Ages 5 - 12, All ages, Schools and Groups, Teenagers, Under 5s

 (based on family of 4)

-Family tickets can be purchased that include free admission for 12 months inclusive in your ticket.
-Consider the Jorvik Pastport that gives you entry to all Jorvik attractions and is priced at £55 for a family of four or £60 for a family of five.
+Go online to purchase tickets that include free admission for 12 months.
+Consider the Jorvik Pastport that gives you entry to all five Jorvik attractions and this is priced at £55 for a family of four or £60 for a family of five.

 We visited Jorvik with a party of two adults, teenager and eight year old.
 We all enjoyed it enormously.
 Whilst queuing to get in, we were entertained by reinactors who did a great job of informing us about viking life.
 Once inside we had a splendid ride in a train which took us through the viking settlement with a good voiceover explaining everything.
 Animatronics were used to great effect to portray the viking settlers, such as merchants, fishermen etc. After this we were able to look at the real artefacts (nothing less than 1000 years old we were told).
 We saw everything from shoes to coins.
 Again there was a reinactor to explain everything.
 We were treated to a great talk about the viking money system, which the eight year old especially enjoyed.
 Thank you to all at the Jorvik Viking centre for a great visit.

 10:03 AM April 16, 2018